MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/overview-dataflows-across-power-platform-dynamics-365.md

 In this scenario, the decision has been made by an organization to use Power Apps for the new user interface experience rather than the legacy on-premises system.
-Power Apps, Power Automate, and AI Builder all leverage Common Data Service as the primary data storage system.
-The current data in the existing on-premises system can be migrated into Common Data Service using a dataflow, and then leverage by the above products.
+Power Apps, Power Automate, and AI Builder all leverage Dataverse as the primary data storage system.
+The current data in the existing on-premises system can be migrated into Dataverse using a dataflow, and then leverage by the above products.